 What's our place in the world?

-Um, and and these people that have been my friends since I was a kid, you know, these guys were wrestling with exactly those questions, and they were incredibly wise.
+And these people that have been my friends since I was a kid, you know, these guys were wrestling with exactly those questions and they were incredibly wise and they offered us sane, good, helpful answers for facing some of that stuff.

-And you know, now we're being basically told that all that is outdated and probably racist and also bad, and we should throw it away, which is just like such a disservice to people.
+And, you know, now we're being basically told that all that is outdated and probably racist and also bad and we should throw it away, which is just like such a disservice to people.

-It cheats them out of their inheritance, Athens and Jerusalem, and these this great wisdom literature.
+It cheats them out of their inheritance.

-And these ideas don't just come out of the sky, like they we don't, we're not just born so nice and so commonsensical that we kind of know, like, oh, all men are created equal.
+Like we don't, we're not just born so nice and so commonsensical that we kind of know like, oh, all men are created equal.

 Yeah, everyone believes that.

-People act now as if everyone believes that, and so they can just stand in judgment of the past.
+And so they can just stand in judgment of the past.

 But the opposite is true.